IAMconsortium/pyam/doc/source/api.rst

 **Notebook logging behaviour**

-Pyam wants to provide sensitive defaults for users unfamiliar with `setting up python's logging library <https://realpython.com/python-logging/#basic-configurations>`_, and therefore will provide a basic configuration by invoking
+|pyam| wants to provide sensible defaults for users unfamiliar with
+`setting up python's logging library <https://realpython.com/python-logging/#basic-configurations>`_, and therefore will provide a basic configuration by invoking